dannsam/xenko-docs/manual/input/pointers.md

 * _Out_: The finger left the touch region.
 * _Cancel_: The pointer sequence was canceled.
 This can happen when the application is interrupted; for example, a phone app might be interrupted by an incoming phone call.

+> [!Note]
-> [!Note] A sequence of pointer events for one pointer always starts with a _Down_ event.
+> A sequence of pointer events for one pointer always starts with a _Down_ event.
 This might be followed by one or more _Move_ events, and always ends with an _Up_, _Out_, or _Cancel_ event.

 ### Get delta values

-Use [PointerEvent.DeltaTime](xref="SiliconStudio.Xenko.Input.PointerEvent.DeltaTime") to get the time elapsed from the previous `PonterEvent` for a particular pointer ID.
+Use [PointerEvent.DeltaTime](xref:SiliconStudio.Xenko.Input.PointerEvent.DeltaTime) to get the time elapsed from the previous `PonterEvent` for a particular pointer ID.

-Use [PointerEvent.DeltaPosition](xref="SiliconStudio.Xenko.Input.PointerEvent.DeltaPosition") to get the change in position since the previous `PointerEvent` for a particular pointer ID.
+Use [PointerEvent.DeltaPosition](xref:SiliconStudio.Xenko.Input.PointerEvent.DeltaPosition) to get the change in position since the previous `PointerEvent` for a particular pointer ID.

 > [!Note]
-> Delta values are always nulls at the beginning of the sequence of pointer events (ie when the **Pointer State** is _Down_).
+> Delta values are always nulls at the beginning of the sequence of pointer events (ie when the **pointer state** is _Down_).

 ## Example code